River Valley Charter School

 The School Director holds primary responsibility for the oversight and management of all school staff.
 The Board of Trustees does not directly manage hiring, firing, or day-to-day employment (except for the Director).
 The Complaint Committee may refer employment issues back to the Director.

-Would you like to continue with the standard complaint process, keeping this in mind?
+Would you like to continue with the standard complaint process?

 1